Cacti/cacti/README.md

 ### php-snmp

 We mark the php-snmp module as optional.
-So long as you are not using ipv6 devices, or using snmpv3 engine id's or contexts, then using php-snmp should be safe.
+So long as you are not using ipv6 devices, or using snmpv3 engine IDs or contexts, then using php-snmp should be safe.
 Otherwise, you should consider uninstalling the php-snmp module as it will create problems.
 We are aware of the problem with php-snmp and looking to get involved in the php project to resolve these issues.